asb2m10/glasgow/README.md

 glasgow
 =======

 Glasgow is a tool to manipulate Ableton Live clips by using Javascript (with Max For Live).
+While this plugin is a M4L midi effect, it doesn't change the midi stream but rather the user selected Live midi clip.

+The device 'code' prompt is used to write Javascript within Live but glasgow can also be used as a 'Live midi framework' for M4L developers to modify midi clip events easily.
+See the Makefile on how you can write your own M4L device using the 'glasgow' framework.

 time format
 -----------